llSourcell/AI_for_Resumes/README.md

 # Midterm Assignment - Due Date, Thursday May 17 2018

-Use a Convolutional Neural Network to classify a text dataset, one of[these](https://github.com/niderhoff/nlp-datasets).
+Use a Convolutional Neural Network to classify a text dataset, like one of [these](https://github.com/niderhoff/nlp-datasets).
 The more interesting the use case the better.
 Good documentation gets bonus points.
 Submit github links in the comment section.
 Good luck!

 ## Overview